Vessel Delivery & Handover Services

 3. Physical Vessel Handover Attendance

-Where required, SVC Marine can attend the vessel during delivery to coordinate practical handover items between seller’s crew, buyer’s representative, new crew, agent and local service providers.
+Where required, SVC Marine attends the vessel during delivery and follows practical handover items between seller’s crew, buyer’s representative, new crew, agent and local service providers.

-• Photo record of vessel condition at delivery
+• Photo record of visible vessel condition at delivery

 • Inventory and stores observation